learn-co-curriculum/oo-relationships-practice/exercises/airbnb.md

   - returns an array of all guests who have stayed at a listing
 - #trips
   - returns an array of all trips at a listing
+- #trip_count
+  - returns the number of trips that have been taken to that listing
 - .all
   - returns an array of all listings
 - .find_all_by_city(city)